huangchaohung/Group-20/project_wiki.md

 Categorical columns with multiple possible values are preprocessed with one-hot encoding.
 Numberical columns are scaled for models that is sensitive to feature scales such as KNN while not applied for tree-based models.

 ### Data Imbalance Treatment
 The data is highly imbalanced with 1:5 NO to YES rate.
 Hence we applied SMOTE (Synthetic Minority Over-sampling Technique) to improve the performance of classifiers by balancing the class distribution.
+It is a technique used to address class imbalance by generating synthetic samples for the minority class.
+It works by selecting a minority class sample, finding its nearest neighbors, and creating new synthetic instances by interpolating between the original sample and its neighbors.

 ### Correlation Analysis
 <img src="image/num_corr.png" alt="Classifier correlation"/>